hknd23/idcempy/paper.md

 These three datasets are described in the package.

 # Availability
-`IDCeMPy` is an Open-source software made available under the MIT license that can be installed from its [GitHub repository](https://github.com/hknd23/idcempy).
+`IDCeMPy` is an Open-source software made available under the MIT license that can be installed from [PyPi](https://pypi.org/) or its [GitHub repository](https://github.com/hknd23/idcempy).